-Most beginner freedive fins come with fixed blades.
-These are the simplest, cheapest and most durable models.
-They are immediately ready-to-use, no need for assembling or maintenance!
-As a downside, we have to mention that if you want to upgrade your fins as you progress with your freedive skills, you have to buy a new pair.
+Most beginner-freedive fins come with fixed blades.
+These are the simplest, cheapest, and most durable models.
+They are immediately ready to use, with no need for assembling or maintenance!
+As a downside, we have to mention that if you want to upgrade your fins as you progress with your freediving skills, you have to buy a new pair.

 Entry-level freediving fins come with plastic blades that last longer than fragile carbon ones.
-Simple plastic blade fins are often used by advanced freedivers and spearfishermen too thanks to the great durability and lower sensitivity.
-Some divers use simple, inexpensive plastic blade fins for fun-dives or diving in rocky areas, and save their fiberglass model for training and boat diving when the risk of unwanted damages is lower.
+Simple plastic blade fins are often used by advanced freedivers and spearfishermen too thanks to their great durability and lower sensitivity.
+Some divers use simple, inexpensive plastic blade fins for fun dives or diving in rocky areas, and save their fiberglass model for training and boat diving when the risk of unwanted damages is lower.

 Tip: to protect your valuable fins from scratches, keep them in a freedive fin bag when they are not in use!